Tasteful antique lamps in vases from the 18th century

 Description

-Palm stands (or palm holders) are flower vases that were placed on altars as decorations; they often have a shallower depth and are unadorned at the back because they are placed against walls in side altars.
+Palm stands (or palm holders) are flower vases that were placed on altars as decorations; they often have a smaller depth and are unadorned at the back because they are placed against walls in side altars.
 The main altars, however, are made in a circular form.
-Various materials were used, mainly wood, copper or brass sheet metal, embossed or transformed into tiles, but also cast bronze.
+Various materials were used, mainly wood, copper or brass sheet, embossed or transformed into tiles, but also cast bronze.
 Palms, as symbols of the victory of Christianity, are replaced by artificial flowers made from various materials such as fabrics, sheet metal, beads.
 They are perfect as decorations for any interior, especially as bases for lamps.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
-There are many styles in antique furniture, each with its distinctive features.
+It is a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

 Attributes / Details